kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/rewardable-events.md

 - `eventDescription`: A brief description of the event, providing additional context.
 In this case, "Reward gamer on successfully opening a daily free gift chest."
 - `rewardAmount`: The amount of the reward associated with the event.
 In this example, it is set to 10.
 - `entityType`: Specifies the type of entity related to the event.
 In this context, it is set to "GAME."
+- `isActive` : The isActive field in the provided payload is a boolean attribute that can be used to temporarily set the status of the rewardable event.
 ### Response
 Succesfull response for the above request
 ```text